dchandra1985/portfolio/_posts/2018-01-10-Data Types.md

 Student names in a class, colors in a rainbow are the examples of a nominal data.</li>

 <li>  <b>Ordinal data</b> represent ordered categories that have an implicit or natural value or rank.
-Tshirt sizes like XXXL,XXL,XL,L,M,S is one of the example of a ordinal data.</li>
+T-shirt sizes like XXXL, XXL, XL, L, M, S is one of the examples of ordinal data.</li>

 <li>  <b>Binary data</b> represent categories that have only two outcomes or values.
-Yes/No, 1 or 0 are the examples of a binary data.</li>
+Yes/No, 1 or 0 are the examples of binary data.</li>

 </ul>